robotframework/robotframework/doc/userguide/src/CreatingTestData/TestDataSyntax.rst

 `built-in variable`_ :var:`${EMPTY}`.
 The latter is typically recommended as it is easier to understand.
 An exception to this recommendation is escaping the indented cells in `for loops`_ with a backslash when using the `space separated format`_.
-All this is illustrated in the following examples first in HTML and then in the space separated plain text format:
+All these cases are illustrated in the following examples first in HTML and then in the space separated plain text format:

 .. table::
    :class: example